 Only the bravest of adventurers would dare to challenge a Ferrous Wroughtnaut.
 Upon defeat, the Wroughtnaut will drop its Wrought Helm and its Axe of a Thousand Metals for the victor.
 Right clicking with the axe attacks in a large arc, and shift-right clicking will create a shockwave that brings targets closer to you.
 Neither tool can break.

 Roaming the savanna, the Barakoa travel in small hunting packs.
-They are one with the masks on their heads, which cannot be removed.
+These goblin-like creatures are one with the masks on their heads, which cannot be removed.
 Some use bones as clubs while others use poisoned blowdarts.
 Each hunting pack is led by a Barakoana elite, wielding a spear and shield.
 The Barakoa make traversing the savanna quite dangerous, as they can surround their prey quickly and put up a good chase.

 When defeated, the Barakoa will sometimes drop their masks as items that the player can wear.
 Each mask bestows a different, small buff.